MahsaHesam/MahsaHesam/README.md

 ## 💥 Some Tools I Have Used and Learned
 <p align="left">

-  Here are some of the tools and technologies that I have used and learned:
+  Here are some of the tools and technologies that I have used:
 -  Python
 -  R, RStudio, Radiant
 -  Java Script